Blog News

 Consider your priorities.

 Develop a firm grasp of what your priorities are.
 Build a habit of being in the Word daily, become a prayer warrior, and worship, and serve on a regular basis.
 Make your husband your next priority.
 It’s a mistake to neglect this relationship and it’s so easy to do.
 Next in line are the children.
-It can get tricky here as you figure out how to serve the Lord as both a mama and teacher to your children; mama should show up first.
+It can get tricky here as you figure out how to serve the Lord as both a dear young mama and teacher to your children; mama should show up first.

 Consider how you will organize.